This Is Not Your Mama's Boring Vegetable Chicken Soup

 Do You Have a Picky Husband Who Refuses to Eat His Vegetables?

-Are you finding it difficult to come up with hearty meals for picky eaters?
+Are you finding it challenging to come up with hearty meals for picky eaters?
 Does it seem near impossible to make things that are not only healthy but also bursting with flavor?
-I'm about to show you a recipe loaded with colorful vegetables and that doesn't leave you still feeling hungry.
-Finding healthy recipes my husband and I can both enjoy is a constant challenge because the flavor must overshadow the taste of vegetables if I expect him to eat it.
+I'm about to show you a recipe loaded with colorful vegetables that don't leave you still feeling hungry.
+Finding healthy recipes, my husband and I both enjoy is a constant battle.
+The flavor must overshadow the taste of the vegetables if I expect him to eat it.

-My husband eats this soup for lunch and brags to his coworkers how he has “found a way to finally eat his vegetables," even mushrooms!
-I have never been able to slip mushrooms into any recipe without him picking them out!
-This was a win-win, and I love it, too.
-Whenever I cook with vegetables, I tweak the recipe to make it so flavorful, he doesn't notice he's eating them!
+My husband eats this soup for lunch and brags to his coworkers how he has “found a way to eat his vegetables," even mushrooms!
+I've never been able to slip mushrooms into any recipe without him picking them out, so this is a win-win, and I love it, too.
+Whenever I cook with vegetables, I tweak the recipe to make it so flavorful, and he doesn't notice he's eating them!

 My Vision For This Recipe

-I had a vision of a vegetable/chicken soup combo to use as a weekly meal prep for our lunches...a grab and go of sorts.
+I had a vision of a vegetable/chicken soup combo to use as a weekly meal prep for our lunches; a grab, and go of sorts.
 I scoured the web looking through numerous recipes for chicken and vegetable soup that were different than the soups my mother and grandmothers made.
 I found the usual recipes using peas, carrots, and celery with chicken, which isn't what I envisioned.
-I wanted it to have lots of “nontraditional” vegetables, as well as some kind of healthy green, like kale or spinach.
-I also wanted to use all organic vegetables, as well as chicken bone broth for the base, rather than the usual stock or salty bouillon.
+I wanted it to have lots of “nontraditional” vegetables, as well as some healthy green, like kale or spinach.
+I also wanted to use all organic vegetables, as well as chicken bone broth for the base, rather than the common stock or salty bouillon.
 Lastly, I wanted to include bacon, one of our favorite foods, which I know helps mask the vegetable taste.

 I stumbled upon a ketogenic/Adkins diet soup recipe that looked appealing and close to what I envisioned, so I decided to try it.
 It had many of the nontraditional soup vegetables I'd thought about, and even included a little bit of bacon!
-My husband tried it, and much to my surprise, he told me he could see himself eating something like it—IF I could make it flavorful and filling!
+My husband tried it, and to my surprise, said he could see himself eating something like it if I could make it flavorful and filling!